kosich/rxjs-autorun/README.md

 - create a separate `computed()` that will call `fetch` only when `b` changes — see [switchMap](#switchmap) example for details

-- use some memoization or caching technique on `fetch` function that would return same observable, when called with same arguments
+- use some memoization or caching technique on `fetch` function that would return same Observable, when called with same arguments

 ### Side-effects

-If an observable doesn't emit a synchronous value when it is subscribed, the expression will be **interrupted midflight** until observable emits.
+If an Observable doesn't emit a synchronous value when it is subscribed, the expression will be **interrupted midflight** until the Observable emits.
-So if you must make side-effects inside `computed` — put that after reading streams:
+So if you must make side-effects inside `computed` — put that after reading from streams:

 ```ts
 const o = new Subject();